Does Honey Go Off? Here's the Truth

 Pure honey can last forever — yes, really!
 It’s one of the few foods that never truly goes bad if stored properly.
 That’s thanks to its unique properties:

-This potent combination means honey is naturally preserved, even without refrigeration.
+This potent combination means honey naturally preserves itself, even without refrigeration.
 Store it right, and it’ll outlast most of the jars in your pantry.

-Crystallized honey is safe to eat.
+Crystallised honey is safe to eat.
 You can even spread it like butter, or melt it back to liquid by warming it gently.
+Check out our article on How to de-crystalise honey.

 While honey technically doesn’t expire, it can change over time.
 Here’s when to be cautious: